Hans Massaquoi: Emigration

 Massaquoi emigrated to the United States in 1950.
 He served two years in the army as a paratrooper in the U.S. 82nd Airborne Division and fought in the Korean War.
 He later became a naturalized U.S. citizen.
 His GI bill helped fund his journalism degree from the University of Illinois at Urbana-Champaign and he worked on his masters at Northwestern University until the impending birth of his first son catapulted into his career at Jet magazine and then Ebony magazine, where he became managing editor.
 His position allowed him to interview many historical figures of the arts, politics and civil rights movement in America and Africa.
 He was interviewed in turn by Studs Terkel for his oral history The Good War, and related his unique experiences in Germany under the Nazi government.

 Beginning in 1966, Massaquoi visited family and friends in Germany many times, always cognizant of Germany's complex history as the country of his childhood.
-Nevertheless, he considered Germany as his "homeland" and perfectly spoke German and Low German throughout his life.